montogeek/laravel-docs-es/validation.md

 <a name="rule-after"></a>
 #### after:_date_

 The field under validation must be a value after a given date.
-The dates will be passed into the `strtotime` PHP function.
+The dates will be passed into the `strtotime` PHP function:

+    'start_date' => 'required|date|after:tomorrow'

+Instead of passing a date string to be evaluated by `strtotime`, you may specify another field to compare against the date:

+    'finish_date' => 'required|date|after:start_date'

 <a name="rule-alpha"></a>
 #### alpha